OpenJML/openjml.github.io/tutorial/index.md

 You should
 * read the brief [What is Deductive Verification](Introduction) page to clearly understand the overall concept of deductive verification
 * follow the installation/execution/syntax instructions just enough to get you going
-* start with the Simple Method Specification seequence, but
+* start with the Simple Method Specification sequence, but
 * branch out into other topics as you are interested

 ```diff